NewYorkersUnite/WeOut/README.md

 On this page, the user can see all the active polls with a preset timer.
 Once the timer is up, the poll will be removed from this screen and the results will be displayed on the dashboard (date & time, title of event, and winning vote).

 Poll Room:
 The user can also click on a specific poll.
 They'll be taken to the poll room where they can view all suggestions, add their suggestion, and submit their vote.
+They can vote for one suggestion and the percentage of each will fluctuate depending on how many votes that suggestion has received.

 ## Common Issues